anthonyhumphreys/react-hooks-blog/content/posts/2020-05-06--useFakeAsync/index.md

 Hopefully this will help testing behaviour across components, and avoiding those inevitable bugs that creep in when integrating a UI with an API, like stutters between loading and success states, for example.

 That's all!
 Go checkout the code on [GitHub](https://github.com/anthonyhumphreys/hooks/) or install my handy hooks library from [npm](https://www.npmjs.com/package/@anthonyhumphreys/hooks)

+This post was for day 1 of my [#100DaysOfCode](https://twitter.com/hashtag/100DaysOfCode) challenge.
+[Follow me on Twitter](https://twitter.com/aphumphreys) for more.